 Mysticism is the way of the warrior, a way of action and adventure.
 From the point of view of mysticism, at every moment you are either getting stronger or growing weaker.
 At every moment your attention field is increasing or decreasing.
-In the study of mysticism, everything in your life is eventually set up as a pragmatic energy flow into the light.
+In the study of mysticism, everything in your life is eventually set up as a pragmatic flow of energy into the light.

 A good source of information regarding mysticism and power are the following books of Carlos Castaneda: Journey to Ixtlan, Tales of Power, Second Ring of Power.

 Mysticism is the experience of eternity, of that which lies beyond the physical phenomenal universe.
-Mysticism is the most difficult path to discuss, because it involves the exploration of dreaming and perceptual states which are difficult to describe in words.
+Mysticism is the most difficult path to discuss because it involves the exploration of dreaming and perceptual states which are difficult to describe in words.

 In mysticism, we want to see the universe in its absolute, pure, naked perfection.
 We want to know its wonder.
 We want to know the totality of ourselves.